 One of the most important measurements of a plan’s success is how well it prepares employees to retire, typically when they first qualify for full Social Security benefits.
 Anecdotally, reviews sometime fail to account for this vital test.

 Also, some plan sponsors report they would like to review their retirement plans more often than annually or semiannually.
-Sponsors who rely on financial advisors typically review their retirement plans more often than sponsors who do not use an advisor.
+Sponsors who rely on financial professionals typically review their retirement plans more often than sponsors who do not use a professional.

 Plan reviews are valuable tools that can lead to improvements such as new plan designs to better meet an employer’s retirement plan objectives.
 Any improvements to a plan should generally start with a careful review and include consultation with plan legal counsel and other experienced advisors, as appropriate.